DeKalb County DUI Lawyers

 To build a strong DUI defense in Georgia, our DeKalb County DUI lawyers start by meeting with you about your DUI case and learning as much as possible about what happened.
 Using this core information, we can look for more evidence to help our defense by using specialized resources to determine if your arrest’s testing and other details were accurate and legal.
 Our staff gathers information, videos, 911 calls, possible surveillance videos, police reports, documents, road/scene conditions, and more.
 There are also times when we use the services of toxicologists, accident reconstructionists, private investigators, breath test/field sobriety experts, medical professionals, and video illustrators, to name a few, to help build a solid DUI defense in your case.
 Our DeKalb DUI lawyers then analyze your DeKalb DUI case, starting with whether the initial stop or reason why the police were involved was legal.
 We also look for suppression issues with the admissibility of field sobriety tests or state chemical tests (breath, blood, or urine).
 We then develop strategies to conduct the license suspension hearings, preliminary/committal hearings, motion hearings, and trials.
 This is an effective way to ensure we are prepared to defend your DeKalb DUI.

+A common question for folks charged with a DUI is how can I fight a DUI charge in DeKalb County?
+The short answer is not to do it by yourself.
+It would be best if you had a skilled DUI attorney in DeKalb by your side.
 There is a saying that “a person who represents himself has a fool for a client.”
 DUI cases are among the most severe cases prosecuted in municipal courts or State Courts.
 It is not a good idea to enter a guilty plea to DUI and avoid hiring an experienced DeKalb County DUI lawyer.
 Even if you think you are guilty and may not want to fight your case all the way, there are matters that a skilled DeKalb County DUI lawyer is better able to handle than someone representing him or herself.
 Here are some reasons why you may consider hiring us rather than representing yourself:

 • If your license is suspended for refusing the State’s chemical test from losing a suspension hearing or failing to address a license suspension action within 30 days from your arrest, your Georgia driver’s license or driving privileges will be suspended for a year with NO PERMIT.
 Properly coordinating and handling the DeKalb DUI criminal charges and the license suspension action can improve your chances of being able to drive.